Arkansas State University - Newport

 Step 2: Complete the Application for Federal Student Aid (FAFSA)

-Once you've applied for admission to ASU-Newport, you need to apply for a Federal Student Aid ID number.
+Once you've applied for admission to ASU-Newport, you need to apply for an FSAID

 ACTION STEP: Create an FSA ID